-On Wednesday’s Philosophy in Action Radio, I interviewed Competitive Enterprise Institute’s consumer policy expert Michelle Minton about “Your Freedom to Eat, Drink, and Be Merry.”
+On Wednesday’s episode of Philosophy in Action Radio, I interviewed Competitive Enterprise Institute’s consumer policy expert Michelle Minton about “Your Freedom to Eat, Drink, and Be Merry.”
 The podcast of that episode is now available for streaming or downloading.
-You’ll find it on the episode’s archive page, as well as below.

 - Enhanced M4A Feed: Subscribe via iTunes or another podcast player